-Ahtisaari's proposed status settlement called for Kosovo to become an independent country, supervised by the international community for an undefined period.
+When it declared independence, Kosovo pledged to implement a status settlement plan proposed by U.N. envoy Martti Ahtisaari.
+The plan calls for an independent Kosovo to be supervised by the international community for an undefined period.
 Kosovo would not be permitted to merge with another country or part of another country.
 The document contains provisions aimed at safeguarding the rights of ethnic Serbs and other minorities in Kosovo.
 Six Serbian-majority municipalities would be given expanded powers over their own affairs.
 Local police in these areas would reflect the ethnic composition of the locality.
 The judiciary and central government would have to reflect the ethnic composition of Kosovo, and all laws having a special impact on an ethnic minority could only be adopted by a majority of that ethnic group's representatives in parliament.
+International missions led by the European Union would supervise Kosovo's compliance with the Ahtisaari plan.